chynerdu/prozone_providers/README.md

 ## Questions

-Question 1
+Question 1 <br>
-If you want to have two variations of your application (for example, a free version and a paid version), what do you need to configure in your Gradle file in order to distinguish them?
+If you want to have two variations of your application (for example, a free version and a paid version), what do you need to configure in your Gradle file in order to distinguish them?<br>

-[x] buildTypes
+[x] buildTypes<br>
-[ ] productFlavor
+[ ] productFlavor<br>
 [ ] splits <br>

-Question 2
+Question 2<br>
 You made an innovative PDF annotation application.
-How to make it appear among the applications available when you share a PDF from a third-party application?
+How to make it appear among the applications available when you share a PDF from a third-party application?<br>

-[ ] By declaring a broadcast receiver in the Manifesto of your application.
-By declaring a service in the Manifesto of your application.
+[ ] By declaring a broadcast receiver in the Manifesto of your application.<br>
+[ ] By declaring a service in the Manifesto of your application.<br>
-[x] By declaring an intent filter in the Manifesto of your application.
+[x] By declaring an intent filter in the Manifesto of your application.<br>
-Question 3
+Question 3<br>
-How can you open a certain activity of your Android application when it receives a URL following a particular schema?
+How can you open a certain activity of your Android application when it receives a URL following a particular schema?<br>

-[ ] Via intent-filter
+[ ] Via intent-filter<br>
-[x] Via broadcast receiver Via service
+[x] Via broadcast receiver Via service<br>
-[ ] Via Notification Manager
+[ ] Via Notification Manager<br>

-Question 4
+Question 4<br>
-What cannot be measured with the profiling tools of Android Studio?
+What cannot be measured with the profiling tools of Android Studio?<br>

-[ ] RAM consumption of the application
+[ ] RAM consumption of the application<br>
-[x] The battery consumption of the application
+[x] The battery consumption of the application<br>
-[ ] The latency between the user interaction and the execution of the action [ ] Incoming and outgoing network activity
+[ ] The latency between the user interaction and the execution of the action<br>
+[ ] Incoming and outgoing network activity<br>

-Question 5
+Question 5<br>
-How to optimize the code of the application in order to put it into production?
+How to optimize the code of the application in order to put it into production?<br>

-[ ] By authorizing the multidex
+[ ] By authorizing the multidex<br>
-[x] By removing android: debuggable from the Gradle file [ ] By increasing the heap size of the Gradle daemon Using code obfuscation/shrinking tools
+[x] By removing android: debuggable from the Gradle file<br>
+[ ] By increasing the heap size of the Gradle daemon Using code obfuscation/shrinking tools<br>

 ###########
 For help getting started with Flutter, view our